Elliott Wave Trade Ideas Performance Update

 No position was entered in other currency pairs.

-In short, 2 positions were entered last week with total profit of 22 points and the positions are listed below.
+In short, 2 positions were entered last week with total loss of 2 points and the positions are listed below.

 | AUD EUR/JPY EUR/GBP CAD